not-sekiun/PyIris/ROADMAP.md

 - Add support for more scout bases (An HTTP base maybe could be possible, Discord base, Telegram base, Twitter Base, Reddit.
 I even have an absurd idea for scout communication using roblox will look into and do more research about this) [Added 4/26/2020]
-- Continue to add more advanced features, I have a few more features I want to implement for the scouts relating to machine persistence, command and control functioanlity, credential exfiltration and even some social engineering elements.
+- Continue to add more advanced features, I have a few more features I want to implement for the scouts relating to machine persistence, command and control functionality, credential exfiltration and even some social engineering elements.
 The ideas are vague so I need to sketch them out fully before moving them to short term.
 [Added 4/26/2020]
 - Currently working on implementing a GUI/ web interface in collaboration with a close friend of mine (more like hes doing all the front end lol).
 Details are still hazy although the prototype is mostly finished I may need to ensure backend stability/ optimization before